mcai8sh4/everything/README.md

 Everything
 ==========

-Ther theory is simple - if we create every possible colour of every pixel in an image, we would result in having every image every - past and present!!
+The theory is simple - if we create every possible colour of every pixel in an image, we would result in having every image every - past and present!!

 So this simply creates every image that can ever be created.